kayoko-org/src/README.md

 PROPRIETARY
 -----------
-Licensee acknowledges that the Software, including but not limited to the source code for 'srcmstr', 'sysmgr', and the 'Kayoko' kernel, is the confidential and proprietary property and a trade secret of Licensor.
+Licensee acknowledges that the Software, including but not limited to the source code for 'srcmstr', 'KAT', the 'Kayoko userland', 'smat', and the 'Kayoko' kernel, is the confidential and proprietary property and a trade secret of Licensor.
 Licensee shall:
    (a) Not disclose the Source Code to any third party;